cerebral/cerebral/packages/function-tree/README.md

     functionDetails.name // Name of the function
-    functionDetails.functionIndex // The index of the function in the tree, like an ID functionDetails.function // A reference to the running function
+    functionDetails.functionIndex // The index of the function in the tree, like an ID functionDetails.function // A reference to the running function functionDetails.isParallel // If the function is running in parallel with others

     context.execution.name // Function tree id
     context.execution.id // Current execution id